Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 The most reluctant writers are often English language learners and special education students.

-I’ve discovered an approach to using photograph prompts that has changed my ESL students’ attitude towards writing.
+I’ve discovered an approach to using photograph prompts that has changed my English language learners' attitude towards writing.
 Even my formerly reluctant writers now look forward to writing in their journals and sharing what they wrote with the class.

 While I’m currently using this approach successfully with middle school students, it can also be used at the elementary and high school levels.
-I’m convinced this strategy can work equally well with non-ESL students who are reluctant writers.
+I’m convinced this strategy can work equally well with non-English language learners who are reluctant writers.